er-mo/Android-Battery-Widget/README.md

 ![screenshot3](http://ubuntuone.com/7WJsiPLqmmKGN7dJBVo4TJ)

-### Thank You!
+## Thank You!

-I would like to send my public thanks to:

- - 'bilentkal@gmail.com' for the beautiful battery icons
+I would like to send my public thanks to 'bilentkal@gmail.com' for the beautiful battery icons